Reviewify/vagrant-scripts/README.md

 	$ vagrant destroy

 Now, download the updated Vagrantfile from the repo and run `vagrant up` again and it should install all of the dependencies you need to get up and running.

+To ensure everything worked, SSH back into your virtual machine and run the following:

+	$ python
+	$ import spacy

+If spaCy imports with no errors, everything should be good to go.